Permaculture Design Certificate (PDC) with David Holmgren

 Sustainable building technology

-An old stone barn has been transformed into a Learning Centre for the presentation of courses and workshops.
-Nearby is the government-approved ‘loo with a view’, a Clivus Multrum composting toilet & reedbed system which transforms human by-products into reeds for mulching, rich compost for fertiliser and saves many thousands of litres of water every year.
+An old stone barn has been transformed into a versatile Learning Centre for the presentation of courses and workshops.
+It is equipped with data projectors and areas for small group work/breakout sessions.
+Nearby is the government-approved 'loo with a view', a Clivus Multrum composting toilet & reedbed system which transforms human by-products into reeds for mulching, rich compost for fertiliser and saves many thousands of litres of water every year.

 Environmentally responsible building technologies are also demonstrated in 'The Studio', Cellar-door, an Eco-gazebo, the tiny 'Cosy Cottage' and a cool room, all of which are constructed with straw bales.